29 Different Types Of Hugs (With Pictures) And Their Meaning

 Image: MomJunction Design Team

-A tight hug is a kind of full-bodied, warm embrace where you completely wrap your arms around your loved one.
+A tight hug is a full-bodied, warm embrace where you completely wrap your arms around your loved one.
 An extra squish highlights the closeness you share with the person.
 This type of hug usually happens in emotional situations when you do not have enough words to explain, such as when you meet someone after a long time or when you bid farewell.
-Only people whom you have known for a while will be comfortable with a tight hug.
+Only people you have known for a while will be comfortable with a tight hug.

 3. The back hug